arianBeke/arianBeke/README.md

 # Hello there!

-My name is Arian and I'm an apprentice at Comono AS working as an IT consultant in Oslo, Norway.
+My name is Arian and I'm an IT consultant at Comono AS in Oslo, Norway.

 ## About me